book-end/about-me/README.md

 ## About Me

-I'm Mabel, an aspiring QA Engineer, based in the San Francisco Bay Area.
+I'm Mabel, an aspiring Software/Hardware QA Engineer, based in the San Francisco Bay Area.
 I'm a recent graduate from UC Irvine with a Bachelor's in Computer Science & Engineering with skills and experience in manual and automated testing.
+Currently as a Freelance Software Tester at uTest, I have learned

 ## Projects